When A Nurse Is Prosecuted For A Fatal Medical Mistake, Does It Make Medicine Safer?

 "That could have happened to me, or it could have happened to my friend," Manges says.
 "Nurses aren't superheroes.
 We're people."

-Manges say that most medical errors occur because of systemic problems.
+Manges says that most medical errors occur because of systemic problems.
 Human error is inevitable, she says, and hospitals should account for that by instituting safety checks and protocols.

 Problems tend to happen in busy, unpredictable circumstances, Manges says.
 When nurses are fatigued or have many tasks occupying their attention, that's when safety checks are most important, she adds.